Name: AGRICULTURAL DIAGNOSTIC AND CHEMISTRY

 25 %

-At the end of each lesson/unit the professor will proposed questions for autoevaluation/real cases at the Aula Virtual/proposal or reports, etc.
+At the end of each lesson/unit the professor will provide questions for autoevaluation/real cases at the Aula Virtual/supplementary material for each lesson, etc.

 Author: Marschner, Horst